 How long do we have before these payouts shrink?

-Based on my read of this war — we have until around September 2026.
+Based on my read of current events — we have until around September 2026.
 After that, the fear fades.
 The payouts shrink.
 And this window will likely close.

-That gives us just a short time to collect as much cash… and hopefully buy as much gold as possible at lowball offers.
+That gives us just a short time to collect as much cash… and hopefully buy as many gold assets as possible at lowball offers.

 In March, the world watched as missiles streaked across the Middle East in one of the most surprising geopolitical events since 9/11.